Folium Systems

 A demo is not the same as operations

-A useful proof shows what is real, what is sandboxed, what is intentionally excluded, and what evidence would be needed before production.
+A useful working example shows what is real, what is sandboxed, what is intentionally excluded, and what records would be needed before production.

 • How to evaluate an AI demo